-- Accrued Expenses is a term used in accounting where the expense is recorded in the books before it is paid for while accounts payable is the amount that the company has to pay in short term to the creditors
+- Accrued Expenses is a term used in accounting where the expense is recorded in the books before it is paid for; while, accounts payable is the amount that the company has to pay in the short term to the creditors.

-- Expenses are periodic in nature and are listed on the balance sheet as Accrued Expenses as a current liability in the balance sheet while accounts payable are a part of the everyday process as a current liability on the balance sheet
+- Expenses are periodic and are listed on the balance sheet as Accrued Expenses as a current liability in the balance sheet.
+Where are while accounts payable are a part of the everyday process as a current liability on the balance sheet.

-- Accrued expenses are included by all companies.
-Accounts payable arises only when purchases are made on credit
+- All companies include accrued expenses.
+Accounts payable arises only when purchases are made on credit.

-- Accrued expenses are things you owe but do not have invoices for while Accounts payable are the invoices the business has received
+- Accrued expenses are things you owe but do not have invoices for a while.
+Accounts payable are the invoices the business has received.

-- Accrued expenses are realized on the Balance sheet at the end of the accounting year and are recognized by adjusting journal entries.
-Accounts payable are realized on the balance sheet when a company buys products or services on a credit.
+- Accrued expenses are realized on the Balance sheet at the end of the accounting year and are recognized by adjusting journal entriesAdjusting Journal EntriesAdjusting Entries in Journal is a journal entry made by a company at the end of any accounting period on the basis of the accrual concept of accounting.
+Companies are required to adjust the balances of their various ledger accounts at the end of the accounting period in order to meet the requirements of the various authorities' standards..
+Accounts payable are realized on the balance sheet when a company buys products or services on credit.

 |Particulars||Accrued Expenses||Accounts Payable|